WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 transactions when these fail.

 In such a case, failure recovery is always delegated to the upstream client.
-In this case, let us assume that the consumer had this cluster of agents at its perimeter.
+In this case, let us assume that the client had this cluster of agents at its perimeter.
 It would be receiving calls from some further upstream elements.
 If those elements were using RIPP, it would mean that the roles were reversed - a particular agent was acting as a